 ICF1-ICR1 are exchanged between the sharing AP and its STAs

 ICF2-ICR2 are exchanged between the shared AP and its STAs

+The duration of the ICF/ICR frame exchange from each AP is indicated in the CoBF Invite/Response frames

-Finally, a CoBF Trigger frame preceding the data PPDUs sent by the two APs simultaneously.
+Finally, a CoBF Trigger frame preceding the data PPDUs that are sent by the two APs simultaneously.

 Frame sequence for Ack information polling is TBD.